cantalejo84/file-reader/README.md

 # Inside the file-reader folder
 python3 stream_checker.py test/input-file-10000.txt Sanjaya Manar
 ```
 IMPORTANT: The streaming mode never end, it runs continuously.
-For check the process of new data you can append data to input file with other open console.<br/>
+For check the process of new data you can append data to input file with other open console. (to terminate Ctrl+C)<br/>
 For example:
 ```
 # Indicative proposal: